Rasalp1/canvas-lm/TERMS_OF_SERVICE.md

 ## 12. Indemnification

-You agree to indemnify and hold harmless Canvas LM, Rasmus Alpsten, and our affiliates from any claims, damages, losses, liabilities, and expenses (including legal fees) arising from:
+You agree to indemnify and hold harmless Canvs LM, Rasmus Alpsten, and our affiliates from any claims, damages, losses, liabilities, and expenses (including legal fees) arising from:
 - Your use of the Extension
 - Your violation of these Terms
 - Your violation of any rights of others